Jamesko4011/JuniorGui/README.md

 # Junior GUI
 How to Run Junior GUI
-1. Using the Bookmarklet (Bookmarklet.js):

-· Open your browser’s bookmarks manager.

-· Create a new bookmark.

-· In the URL field, paste the entire code from Bookmarklet.js.

-· Save the bookmark.

-· When you want to use Junior GUI, just click that bookmark while on any webpage.

-2. Using the Normal JavaScript Code (Code.js):
+Using the Normal JavaScript Code (Code.js):

 · Open the webpage where you want to use Junior GUI.